dwesh163/planificationBot/README.md

 ## Description

-`planificationBot` is a simple bot designed to send daily reminders about upcoming "Scot Lac Bleu" events.
+`planificationBot` is a simple bot designed to send daily reminders about upcoming "Scoot Lac Bleu" events.
 It checks the events scheduled in the next two weeks and sends a notification to the specified recipients.

 ## Features

 -   Sends daily reminders about upcoming events in the next two weeks.